Mobile Logo in White

 Shreya Rao, MD, MPH is an Assistant Professor of Medicine at UT Health Sciences Center in San Antonio.
 She is a board-certified cardiologist with an interest in preventive cardiology.
 Dr. Rao’s research focuses on exploring the social drivers of disparities in cardiovascular outcomes and identifying strategies to prevent heart disease in communities with reduced access to health care.
 Her current work supported by the K12 program focuses on novel phenotyping approaches to improve risk identification for future cardiovascular disease and adverse aging-related outcomes in the Hispanic community.

-Anjali Sivaramakrishnan, PhD PT is an Assistant Professor in the Department of Physical Therapy.
+Anjali Sivaramakrishnan, PhD, PT is an Assistant Professor in the Department of Physical Therapy.
 She has a background in physical therapy with a doctorate in rehabilitation sciences.
 Her research focuses on developing interventions to improve brain health and quality of life in people with Parkinson’s disease (PD).
 Outcomes from her research are expected to integrate into treatments for PD-specific rehabilitation.
 Outside of work, Anjali enjoys cooking, Zumba, travel and landscape photography.

-Anton Avanceña, PhD (he, him) is an Assistant Professor of Health Outcomes in the College of Pharmacy and, by courtesy, of Internal Medicine in the Dell Medical School at the University of Texas at Austin.
+Anton Avanceña, PhD is an Assistant Professor of Health Outcomes in the College of Pharmacy and, by courtesy, of Internal Medicine in the Dell Medical School at the University of Texas at Austin.
 Trained in decision science and public health, Anton studies how efficiency and equity in health can be improved.
 He uses decision-analytic modeling, economic evaluation, and secondary data analysis, among other methodologies, to understand the value of health technologies, clinical and population-level interventions, and large-scale policies.
 Anton’s recent work has focused on mental and behavioral health, particularly alcohol and opioid misuse, depression, and PTSD.
-Anton is currently evaluating the costs, benefits, and health equity impacts of existing treatments such as medication-assisted therapy and behavioral interventions, as well as novel treatments like psychedelic-assisted therapy.
+Anton is currently evaluating the costs, benefits, and impacts of existing treatments such as medication-assisted therapy and behavioral interventions, as well as novel treatments like psychedelic-assisted therapy.
 Anton also continues to do research in other clinical areas such as pediatrics, infectious diseases, and oncology.

 Cristal Brown, MD, MHS is an Assistant Professor of Medicine at the University of Texas at Austin Dell Medical School.
 She is a board-certified transplant hepatologist, managing patients with acute and chronic liver diseases.
 Dr. Brown’s research focus is improving the end of life experience for patients with end-stage liver disease by developing innovative interventions to address gaps in serious illness conversations throughout the trajectory of illness.
 Her long-term research goal is to improve the delivery of goal-concordant care to patients with advanced liver disease by increasing goals of care discussions.
 Her K12 project is the development of a decision aid tool to increase serious illness communication engagement for all patients with advanced liver disease with a focus on capturing those from disadvantaged populations.